danforthcenter/bioinformatics/docs/policies.md

     [DDPSC non-disclosure agreement](http://w3.ddpsc.org/hr/Confidential%20-%20Intellectual%20Property%20Emp.pdf).
     4. The Bioinformatics storage system is a shared filesystem, so copyrighted materials that do not allow sharing should not be stored on this system.
-    5. File transfer via SFTP can be done using the login server (apollo).
+    5. File transfer via SFTP can be done using the login server (stargate).
 All other file transfer activity should be done on the dedicated file transfer server (chronos), or by submitting a job or interactive session request to the HTCondor cluster.
 4. Prohibited activities